 Crowning Music of Awesome: Almost every song in the series.
 Ludacris?
 Teriyaki Boyz?
 N.E.R.D?
 Don Omar? deadmau5?
 Cypress Hill?
 Peaches?
 Huh-uh.

-Even more so when you consider how many times Paul's character has managed to escape or, at the very least, come away uninjured from some pretty serious accidents and explosions in the movies.
+Even more so when you consider how many times Walker's character has managed to escape or, at the very least, come away uninjured from some pretty serious accidents and explosions in the movies.

 Him dying on a Porsche when Brian and gang usually drive similar luxury cars is also unsettling.

 A scene from Fast and Furious 7, leaked just a few hours before Paul's death had Brian and Roman attending Han's funeral.
 Roman says that he doesn't want any more funerals, where Brian says that there will be 'just one more'.
 In the context of the situation, the character was referring to the film's villain, yet it is still very chilling, especially with such a small time gap between the scene being leaked and the actor's untimely death.

 Dom explaining his father's death in the first movie.
 The description is eerily similar to how Walker's fatal accident played out.

 Han's fate in Tokyo Drift comes off as this considering that in Fast Five, a joke is made with his name when the passports the crew used to enter Brazil are briefly seen onscreen and Han's reads "Han Seoul-Oh", and years later in an unrelated movie, the character from whom said name is derived also died.